All Episodes

 Stay with us.

-Yeah, here's the New York Times headline on Congressman William Jefferson, Democrat Louisiana, target of FBI raid, had a hard path to uh Capitol Hill.
+Yeah, here's the New York Times headline on Congressman William Jefferson, Democrat Louisiana.

-FBI focusing on at least eight different suspected bribery schemes as part of its corruption probe of Congressman William Jefferson, Democrat Louisiana, according to a federal affidavit and sources familiar with the investigation.
+FBI focusing on at least eight different suspected bribery schemes as part of its corruption probe of Congressman William Jefferson, Democrat Louisiana, according to a federal affidavit in sources familiar with the investigation.

-A key part of the FBI probe has centered around Congressman William Jefferson, Democrat Louisiana's dealings with a Louisville high-tech company, IGate Inc., uh, that was marketing broadband technology for the Internet and cable television in Africa,
+A key part of the FBI probe has centered around Congressman William Jefferson, Democrat Louisiana's dealings with a Louisville high-tech company, iGate Inc., that was marketing broadband technology for the internet and cable television in Africa.

-but an affidavit used in last weekend's controversial search of uh the office of Congressman William Jefferson, Democrat uh Louisiana, uh stated that authorities are looking at at least seven other bribery schemes in which Congressman William Jefferson, Democrat Louisiana, sought things of value in return for his performance of official acts.
+But an affidavit used in last weekend's controversial search of the office of Congressman William Jefferson, Democrat Louisiana, stated that authorities are looking at at least seven other bribery schemes in which Congressman William Jefferson, Democrat Louisiana, sought things of value in return for his performance of official acts.

-Now, I don't know if we're gonna get a story sympathetic to Congressman Jefferson from the Democrat from the Washington Post at some point, but we already have from the New York Times.
+Now, I don't know if we're going to get a story sympathetic to Congressman Jefferson from the Washington Post at some point, but we already have from the New York Times.

 In fact, those hearings started this morning.